Gradiant/grad-ssikit-android/README.md

 14. A modified version of jsonld-common-java and titanium-json-ld libraries need to be used, in order to substitute the java.net.http.httpclient used in them for a okhttp3client.
 This libraries will be placed in the libs folder aswell.
 In order to use the modified version and not the one implemented in gradle, it is needed to add this line: "exclude group: "decentralized-identity", module: "jsonld-common-java"" to the dependency line: "api("info.weboftrust:ld-signatures-java:0.5-SNAPSHOT")".
 * Just to clarify: Before doing this solution, the local import of the java.net.http.httpclient from jdk 11 was tried without success.
 It solved the dependency issue of the httpclient, but one new issue appeared: "No static method getInteger(String) in NetProperties".

+15. Android cannot resolve the secp256k1-kmp-jni-android, so this dependency line must be placed in build.gradle: "implementation("fr.acinq.secp256k1:secp256k1-kmp-jni-android:0.6.0")".